Patchwork: Uses

-Patchwork is most often used to make quilts, but it can also be used to make rugs, bags, wall-hangings, warm jackets, cushion covers, skirts, waistcoats and other items of clothing.
+Patchwork is often used to make quilts, but it can also be used to make rugs, bags, wall-hangings, warm jackets, cushion covers, skirts, waistcoats and other items of clothing.
 Some textile artists work with patchwork, often combining it with embroidery and other forms of stitchery.

 When used to make a quilt, this larger patchwork or pieced design becomes the "top" of a three-layered quilt, the middle layer being the batting and the bottom layer the backing.
 To keep the batting from shifting, a patchwork or pieced quilt is often quilted by hand or machine using a running stitch in order to outline the individual shapes that make up the pieced top, or the quilting stitches may be random or highly ordered overall patterns that contrast with the patchwork composition.

 History

 Evidence of patchwork—piecing small pieces of fabric together to create a larger piece and quilting layers of textile fabrics together—has been found throughout history.
 Patchwork was used by ancient Egyptians for their clothes, wall decorations, draperies and furniture, with oldest depictions from 5,500 years ago (3,400 BCE).
-Chinese patchwork is storied to have begun by emperor Liu Yu of the Liu Song Dynasty.
+Chinese patchwork is storied to have begun by emperor Liu Yu of the Liu Song dynasty.
 Earliest preserved pieces have been dated from the early Middle Ages, where among other uses layers of quilted fabric were used in the construction of armor—this kept the soldiers warm and protected.
 Japanese armor was made in a similar fashion.

 Using this technique, quilts began to appear in households of the 11th to 13th centuries.
 As the European climate became colder around this time, the incidence of the use of bed quilts rose, and so developed the practice of embellishing a simple cloth through the creation of pattern and design, alongside the development of decorative quilting.
 The tradition of making quilts in this fashion was taken to America by the Pilgrims.

-United States
+The United States

 Patchwork enjoyed a widespread revival during the Great Depression as a way to recycle worn clothing into warm quilts.
 Even very small and worn pieces of material are suitable for use in patchwork, although crafters today more often use new 100% cotton fabrics as the basis for their designs.
 In the US, patchwork declined after World War II but was again revived during the American bicentennial.
 In the past, hand quilting was often done in a group around a frame.
 Instead of quilting, the layers are sometimes tied together at regular intervals with pieces of yarn, a practice known as tying or knotting, and which produces a "comforter".